wenxindongwork/keras-tuner-alpha/CONTRIBUTING.md

 7. **Run Multi-Host End-to-End Examples**:

 8. **Upload to PyPI**: Once testing on TestPyPI is successful, you'll need to upload the wheel to the official PyPI repository.
+If you have made any changes, please make sure to rerun `flit build --no-use-vcs`.

     ```
     twine upload --repository pypi dist/*